jpaw/bonaparte-java/README.md

-##Support library for the main Bonaparte JPA DSL
+##Support library for the main Bonaparte DSL

 The classes defined within this repository are supporting the generated Java POJOs of the DSL.